billwear/maas-docs/reference-maas-glossary-5416.md

 #### Patch panel

-A [patch panel](https://en.wikipedia.org/wiki/Patch_panel#firstHeading)**^** is simply a 24- to 48-port panel of connectors that can link together three- to ten-foot cables.
+A [patch panel](https://en.wikipedia.org/wiki/Patch_panel#firstHeading) is simply a 24- to 48-port panel of connectors that can link together three- to ten-foot cables.
 A patch panel allows jumpers from network runs to devices in racks, without putting strain and "cable creep" on long runs.

 #### Personal Package Archives (PPA)

-A Personal Package Archive (PPA) is a [Launchpad](https://launchpad.net)-based method for any individual (or team)**^** to build and distribute packages for Ubuntu.
+A Personal Package Archive (PPA) is a [Launchpad](https://launchpad.net)-based method for any individual (or team) to build and distribute packages for Ubuntu.

 Adding a PPA is equally straightforward.
-Using the [`sosreport` PPA](https://launchpad.net/~canonical-support/+archive/ubuntu/support-tools)**^** as an example, first retrieve the PPA's address from its page on Launchpad:
+Using the [`sosreport` PPA](https://launchpad.net/~canonical-support/+archive/ubuntu/support-tools) as an example, first retrieve the PPA's address from its page on Launchpad:

 `ppa:canonical-support/support-tools`